Panzerschrek/U-00DC-Sprache/source/docs/en/function_templates.rst

 Function templates
 ==================

-It's possible to create abstract functions and methods in Ü, that are parametrized by with types and values.
+It's possible to create abstract functions and methods in Ü, that are parameterized with types and values.
 Such functions are template functions.

-It's needed to use ``template`` keyword with template params listed in ``<//>`` in order to create function template - much like in type templates.
+It's needed to use ``template`` keyword with template parameters listed in ``<//>`` in order to create a function template - much like in type templates.
 It's possible to instantiate a template function by calling it.

 .. code-block:: u_spr